nehadangwal/sentrynode-gateway/README.md

 🌉 SentryNode Gateway: The Semantic Security Layer for Autonomous Agents.
 Architecting Technical Sovereignty for the AI Era.
 SentryNode is a high-performance framework designed to eliminate the "AI Tax."
 As organizations scale, they face a dual crisis: unpredictable token costs and the security risks of autonomous agents.
-GoldenGate implements Adaptive Inference and FinOps Guardrails to ensure every token spent translates to business value, achieving an average of 77.6% cost reduction without quality loss.
+SentryNode implements Adaptive Inference and FinOps Guardrails to ensure every token spent translates to business value, achieving an average of 77.6% cost reduction without quality loss.

 🚀 The Core Mission: Solving the "AI Tax"
 In 2026, the primary hurdle for AI deployment isn't capability—it's efficiency.